 If you look at the image below, you’ll notice that I put two asterisks, or stars, in front of and after the text I wanted to be in bold.

-Here’s what I typed and the result it produced:
+Here’s what I typed and the result produced:

 Here’s an example of **bolded text**

-How to Italicize Text (Create Slanted Italics) in Discord
+How to Italicize Text (Create Slanted Discord Italics)

-To create italics or italicized text in Discord, you have to type the asterisk once again, but this time use only one asterisk.
+To create italics or Discord italic text, you have to type the asterisk once again, but this time use only one asterisk.

 To bold text, we used two asterisks, like this: **bold text**